 Pask's 'conversational machines' explore the emergence of unique interaction protocols between humans and machines and between machines themselves.
-In the following, we look at recent works investigating similarly emergent forms of interaction.
+In the following, we look at more recent works investigating similarly emergent forms of interaction.

-5.1 Ruairi Glynn's Performative Ecologies
+5.1 Performative Ecologies

-Performative Ecologies: Dancers by Ruairi Glynn is a conversational environment, involving human and robotic agents in a dialogue using simple gestural forms [10].
+Ruairi Glynn's Performative Ecologies: Dancers is a conversational environment, involving human and robotic agents in a dialogue using simple gestural forms [10].
 In this installation, the Dancers are robots suspended in space by threads and capable of performing 'gestures' through twisting movements, Figure 2.
-The fitness of their gestures is evaluated as a function of audience attention4, independently determined by each robot through face tracking.
+The fitness of their gestures is evaluated as a function of audience attention, independently determined by each robot through face tracking.
 Audience members are able to directly participate in the evolution of the machine performance by manually manipulating the robots, twisting them to record new gestures.

 Fig. 2.
-Ruairi Glynn's Performative Ecologies: Dancers
+Ruairi Glynn's Performative Ecologies: Dancers (image courtesy of Ruairi Glynn)